Family: floral, chypre

 Idylle's rose, fruity, colourful and wet, left a trace of Nahéma but only in miniature, seen through the retro-feminine sobriety of Ode, a now long gone Jacques and Jean-Paul collaboration which also featured rose, jasmine and musk.
 And then a surprise: the final act smelled so dry, somewhere between verdigris and cashmere, that you couldn't believe it all began with moist flowers.
 This stemmed from patchouli mixed with the drydown of white musk, removing any surplus sweetness, and was what Guerlain termed the "chypre sensuality" of Idylle.
 The rose-patchouli accord wasn't by itself an innovation, and the fragrance has been treated as unoriginal by many a fragrance blogger.
 But, Idylle's beauty was in its texture, a dewy, nectarous and effervescent touch that kept it engaging and hard to resist, even for unsentimental souls.
 It somehow made sense when Guerlain described it as a "floral mist", visualized by golden raindrops.
 Thierry Wasser later revealed that Idylle was designed especially for the Russian and Scandinavian markets which prefer fresh floral scents to orientals.

-Bottle.
 Young French designer Ora-Ito was behind the bottle, bronze-coloured and formed like "a tear of joy", with fluid lines as romantic as Art Nouveau ever was, and widely acclaimed for its shapeliness.
 The pointed cap bore the obvious sign of a renewal, like spring flowers poking their heads out above the soil.
+In 2017, Guerlain replaces the Idylle bottle with the standard bee atomizer.

 We love: the Parfum